 If somebody goes on a diet or fast, does that mean they’re anti-food?
 Misrepresenting porn addicts is not only inaccurate but potentially harmful to them.
 Like how Alcoholics Anonymous isn’t anti-alcohol, NoFap isn’t anti-porn or anti-masturbation.
 It’s pro-recovery and pro-healthy sexual expression, which may include masturbation for many people.
 If you go to an Alcoholics Anonymous meeting, you might meet some recovering alcoholics who are personally “anti-alcohol” for everyone, but that doesn’t represent the organization as a whole, nor all of its participants.
 Further, in the context of peer support groups for recovery from problematic behavior, people will often gripe about the behavior they are attempting to get control of, but that doesn’t mean they are against other people engaging in the behavior in a non-compulsive way.
 Survey data shows that about 90% of NoFap’s users don’t see masturbation as immoral or unhealthy for everybody but are simply pursuing healthier sexual habits for themselves.

-NoFap is not here to take sides or participate in the culture wars; we’re here to help people recover.
+NoFap is not here to participate in the culture wars; we’re here to help people recover.
 Click here to view more misconceptions about NoFap.